 If you are interested in joining our discussion contact, Jasina Wise, Food Access and Nutrition Manager | 410.396.8951 |

 Baltimore Food Policy Initiative

 The Baltimore City Health Department addresses the health disparities that are driven by gaps in food access as a key collaborator in the Baltimore Food Policy Initiative (BFPI) and through innovative, community-based Baltimarket programming.
-BFPI is an inter-governmental collaboration with the Department of Planning, Baltimore Office of Sustainability, Baltimore Development Corporation and the Baltimore City Health Department.
-The goal of BFPI is to increase access to healthy and affordable foods in Baltimore City food deserts.
-BFPI is doing this through a holistic and comprehensive food systems approach.
+BFPI is an inter-governmental collaboration with the Department of Planning, Baltimore Office of Sustainability, Baltimore Development Corporation, and the Baltimore City Health Department that draws on the expertise of each to use food as a lens to examine and address the systems that perpetuate the food environment disparities.
+The goal of BFPI is to increase access to healthy and affordable foods in Baltimore City through a holistic and comprehensive food systems approach.

 The Department of Planning and the Johns Hopkins Center for a Livable Future collaborate to examine the Baltimore food environment through research, analysis, and mapping in order to inform BFPI’s work.